MultiColourPixel/AdventOfCode/README.md

-# AdventOfCode
+# Advent of Code

-A description of this package.
+Project for following along the challenges set by [Advent of Code](https://adventofcode.com/).